aoloe/scribus-project/testing/testing.md

 - Testing the Canvas rendering (through PNG export... not sure if the PNG export matches the canvas rendering, thgough)
 - Testing the user interface:
   - Regressions testing: https://github.com/scribusproject/scribus/issues/18 using SikuliX.
 It has Jython support which we could use to automate testing as well.

+## Notes

+- mapreri could help integrate them in the packaging (so they get run in ci.debian.net / http://autopkgtest.ubuntu.com/ ) once they are available.